Najim Haidary

-Abdul Najim Haidary (عبدالنجم حیدری; born 26 December 1999) is a professional footballer who plays as a centre back for VV Capelle.
-Born in the Netherlands, he represents the Afghanistan national team.
+Abdul Najim Haidary (عبدالنجم حیدری; born 26 December 1999) is a footballer who plays as a centre back for SteDoCo.
+Born in Amsteram and raised in Capelle aan den IJssel, the Netherlands, he represents the Afghanistan national team.

 Club career

-Having progressed through the academy of Excelsior Rotterdam, Haidary joined Tweede Divisie side BVV Barendrecht in 2018, going on to make his debut for the club later the same year.
+Having progressed through the academy of Excelsior, Haidary joined Tweede Divisie side BVV Barendrecht in 2018, going on to make his debut for the club later the same year.
 After three appearances, he joined Eerste Divisie side FC Den Bosch in 2019, but during his time with the club he suffered a serious knee injury which side-lined him for eight months, and he was unable to make his debut.

 In February 2022, he returned to the Tweede Divisie with ASWH.
 However, despite making fifteen appearances, he could not help prevent the club being relegated to the Derde Divisie.
 Ahead of the 2022–23 season, in August 2022, he moved to Cyprus, joining Cypriot Third Division side ENAD.

 After only two appearances for ENAD, Haidary moved to Sweden, joining Ettan Fotboll side Ariana.

+In summer 2026, Haidary joined SteDoCo from fellow amateur side Capelle.